allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/94-backend-as-a-service-or-platform-as-a-service-which-is-right-for-you/blogarticle.md

 ---
-Title: Backend as a Service or Platform as a Service — Which is right for you?
+Title: "Backend as a Service or Platform as a Service — Which is right for you?"
-SeoTitle: Backend as a Service or Platform as a Service — Which is right for you?
+SeoTitle: "Backend as a Service or Platform as a Service — Which is right for you?"
 Author: kris
 Fullname: Kris Gösser
 Date: 02/06/2015